|

 JOVIBARBA heuffelii - (Crassulaceae) Very similar to Sempervivums

-but unique in that they do not produce ofsetts on stolons but rather increase by
+but unique in that they do not produce offsets on stolons but rather increase by

 the existing rosettes dividing.
 They form tight clusters of colorful,